Retrieve to Explain: Evidence-driven Predictions for Explainable Drug Target Identification: Related work

 \subsection{Language Models with Retrieval}

-Many language models leverage retrieved text at inference time for question answering \cite{khandelwal2019generalization,karpukhin2020dense,guu2020retrieval,lewis2020retrieval,lee2020learning,izacard2021leveraging,borgeaud2022improving,izacard2022few}. \acrshort{ours} differs from these existing approaches by (1) scoring all possible answers in a given answer set and (2) faithfully and quantitatively attributing each answer's score to evidence passages using Shapley values.
-This approach follows from the application: \acrshort{ours} is designed for answering research questions that merit deep user engagement (e.g. identifying drug targets for a disease) as opposed to typical factual recall tasks (e.g. identifying a country's capital city).
-There is therefore a premium on generating multiple possible answers with explanations, to allow a human to investigate them.
+Many language models leverage retrieved text at inference time for question answering \cite{khandelwal2019generalization,karpukhin2020dense,guu2020retrieval,lewis2020retrieval,lee2020learning,izacard2021leveraging,borgeaud2022improving,izacard2022few}. \acrshort{ours} differs from these existing approaches by (1) scoring all possible answers in an answer set and (2) faithfully and quantitatively attributing each answer's score to evidence passages using Shapley values.
+This approach follows from the application: \acrshort{ours} is designed for answering research questions that merit deep user engagement (e.g. identifying potential drug targets for a disease) as opposed to typical factual recall tasks (e.g. identifying a country's capital city).
+Scoring many possible answers with faithful explanations allows a human to investigate them.

 \acrshort{ours} perhaps bears the most resemblance to kNN-LM \cite{khandelwal2019generalization} which uses retrieval to improve next-token prediction.
 However, kNN-LM uses retrieval to augment a standard masked language model, while \acrshort{ours} is fully retrieval-based to enable evidence-driven explanations.
 The Fusion-in-Decoder (FiD) approach \cite{izacard2021leveraging} also bears a resemblance to \acrshort{ours}; both merge each piece of evidence with the query independently before jointly processing.
 FiD is motivated by efficiency and performance.
 We are additionally motivated by explainability.
-Achieving faithfully explainable multi-label prediction with existing generative LLM architectures is largely infeasible, as discussed in depth in Appendix \ref{appendix-gpt-baseline}.
+As discussed in depth in Appendix \ref{appendix-gpt-baseline}, faithfully explainable multi-label prediction with existing generative LLM architectures is largely infeasible.